 “Where are your problem children?” asked Stephen Elston, Ph.D., managing director of Quantia during Iannaccone’s webcast.
 “In a small amount of screen real estate, you see the symbols that might involve some investigation — some check that something really weird isn’t happening in the market right now.”

 Graphically representing many symbols, TrueTick uses colors to indicate a stock’s situation relative to others.
-Hotter colors (pictured right, upper left) have the most asymmetry, while cooler colors (lower right) have the least to help users identify a potential problem.
+Hotter colors (pictured right, upper left) have the most asymmetry, while cooler colors (lower right) have the least.
+This helps users identify a potential problem.

 CEP technology updates the data every couple of minutes.
-Try competing with that using batch processing.
+Try using batch processing to compete against that in the market.

 If you’re contemplating CEP technology implementation and would like to learn more, Iannaccone’s webcast is a good place to start.
 A recording is just became available here.